 Conor McLennan is the Director of the Language Research Laboratory and an Associate Professor in the Department of Psychology.
 To learn more about Dr. McLennan’s research, teaching, and other professional activities, visit his CSU Faculty Profile page by clicking here.

-Samantha Tuft is a fourth year doctoral student in the Adult Development and Aging program.
+Samantha Tuft earned her Ph.D. in the Adult Development and Aging program.
 Samantha has been working in the Language Research Laboratory since the fall of 2011.
 Samantha’s research, which includes both basic (e.g., perception of emotional words) and more applied studies (e.g., password security), focuses on attention, spoken language perception, and memory.
 Samantha is also interested in age-related differences and native and non-native language differences in these areas of cognitive processing.

 M.A.
 Student Researchers

 Megan Farrell, a graduate of Denison University, is currently a first-year graduate student in the Experimental Research M.A.
 Program.
 Her research interests include the auditory and visual processing of language.
 Megan is a researcher in both the Language Research Laboratory and the Neurocognitive Systems Laboratory.

 Jessica Jensen, a graduate of Kent State University, is currently a first-year graduate student in the Experimental Research M.A.
 Program.
 She is currently interested in examining relationships between bilingualism and cognition.

 Undergraduate Student Researchers